Accumulation by dispossession

 Accumulation by dispossession is a concept presented by the Marxist geographer David Harvey.
 It defines neoliberal capitalist policies that result in a centralization of wealth and power in the hands of a few by dispossessing the public and private entities of their wealth or land.
 Such policies are visible in many western nations from the 1970s and to the present day.
 Harvey argues these policies are guided mainly by four practices: privatization, financialization, management and manipulation of crises, and state redistributions.

 Practices

 Privatization

-Privatization and commodification of public assets have been among the most criticized and disputed aspects of neoliberalism.
-Summed up, they could be characterized by the process of transferring property from public ownership to private ownership.
-According to Marxist theory, this serves the interests of the capitalist class, or bourgeoisie, as it moves power from the nation's governments to private parties.
-At the same time, privatization generates a means for profit for the capitalist class; after a transaction they can then sell or rent to the public what used to be commonly owned, or use it as capital through the capitalist mode of production to generate more capital.

 The 2022 World Inequality Report, a four-year research project organized by the economists Lucas Chancel, Thomas Piketty, Emmanuel Saez, and Gabriel Zucman, shows that "the world is marked by a very high level of income inequality and an extreme level of wealth inequality" and that these inequalities "seem to be about as great today as they were at the peak of western imperialism in the early 20th century."
 According to the report, the bottom half of the population owns 2% of global wealth, while the top 10% owns 76% of it.
 The top 1% owns 38%.